 This casual venue has both indoor and outdoor seating and serves breakfast as well as simple selections such as omelettes, pancakes and fresh fish.
 The current Evolution of Crystal brings new, open-seating, culinary inspiration in the form of Churrascaria – the onboard Brazilian steakhouse.

 Surrounded by enchanting views of sea and shore, savour Chinese-inspired al fresco dining on deck, with open seating for breakfast and lunch, and reservations recommended for dinner.

 Serving throughout the day, the European-inspired restaurant serves croissants and pastries in the morning and coffee and wine, dessert and cheese in the afternoon.

 Every afternoon tea is served among the lush greenery and rattan furnishings to the accompaniment of classical music.

 Guests can take advantage of in-stateroom dining 24 hours a day.
-During dinner hours all guests can order from the Crystal Dining Room, while Penthouse guests can choose from any restaurant
+During dinner hours all guests can order from Waterside, while Penthouse guests can choose from any restaurant.

-This intimate restaurant features classic Italian dishes, serving signature dishes and wines that feature at Piero Selvaggio’s LA and Las Vegas Valntino restaurants.
+This intimate restaurant features classic Italian dishes, serving signature dishes and wines.

 Here guests dine on the eclectic cuisine made famous by Nobuyuki ‘Nobu’ Matsuhisa.
 The Sushi Bar offers a selection of his signature sushi and sashimi dishes, while Silk Road presents appetisers, soups, salads and desserts.